Lesson 3: User-Centered Design Micro Activity

-Distribute: User Centered Design - Activity Guide to each student as well as markers, sticky notes, and poster paper for each group.
+Distribute: Hand out the activity guide (or journal) to each student, as well as markers, sticky notes, and poster paper for each group.

 Why Smart Clothes?: This activity can easily be run with a different target product.
 This type of product was chosen because these are broad applications for combining computing technology with clothing that could benefit many types of users.
 An additional benefit is that the field is not yet well-defined and so it provides students more leeway to develop ideas of their own for how to solve people's problems rather than rely on more established solutions.
 Regardless of what product you use, the point is less that the product is feasible and more that students are thinking creatively about how to meet other people's needs rather than their own.